aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the rotation of the shape.
+Gets the rotation of the shape.

 ```
 if(shape.getRotationAngle() == 45)